Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Fame distorts comparison

-Money, valuation, team size, and public attention can bury the harder and more relevant question of what was actually built.
+Money, valuation, team size, and public attention can bury the harder and more relevant question of what was actually formed.

 02